You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 • To avoid display issues, set all Turnitin LTI assignments to load in a new tab.

-If you do not do this, then your students' final assignment submissions will return inaccurate information: The originality report for the final version submitted will show that your students have plagiarized themselves.
+If you do not do this, your students' final assignment submissions will return inaccurate information: The originality report for the final version submitted will show that your students have plagiarized themselves.

 Discussions

-• We recommend requiring students post to a discussion before seeing their peers' posts, and making discussion replies threaded.
+• We recommend requiring students to post to a discussion before seeing their peers' posts, and making discussion replies threaded.

 Requiring students to make an initial post before seeing what their peers have posted encourages greater originality and may lead to a more fruitful discussion, and threaded replies allow your students to respond to each other more easily.

-• Discussion items are not easily grade-able retroactively.
+• Discussion items are not easily gradeable retroactively.

 • Students cannot automatically attach files to discussion posts